 From the moment you first learned you were going to be a parent you probably started worrying about protecting and providing for your child.
 That need to protect and provide is likely evident in your estate plan because you want to be sure your child is financially secure if something happens to you.
 But simply leaving an inheritance behind for your child isn’t enough.
-As an Overland Park estate planning lawyer at Parman & Easterday explains, you need to decide who you want to manage and guard that inheritance for your child.

 Why Should I Use a Trust to Pass Down My Child’s Inheritance?

 Most people rely on a Last Will and Testament to pass on their assets when they die.
 While a Will can be used to distribute your estate, there are many reasons why you may not want to rely on your Will when it comes to the an inheritance intended for your minor child.
 Most parents don’t want to use a Will to leave an inheritance for a minor child because the child cannot legally inherit directly from the estate of the parent.
 If you gift assets to your minor child in your Will, an adult will have to be appointed to manage those assets until the child reaches adulthood.
 The court will choose the adult to act for your child and you will have lost the opportunity to provide directions or instructions on how you want those assets managed and finally distributed.
 Then when the child turns 18, he or she will receive everything in a lump sum, which most parents recognize is probably not the best option.
 A far better option is to use a trust to protect your child’s inheritance as you will be able to select who you want to serve and can provide very specific guidance on the investing, management and use of the inheritance for your child’s benefit.
 You can also delay receipt of the inheritance by your child to an older age than age 18–hopefully to an age at which your child will be ready to make better decisions.